Introduction

 A brief guest, not a regular.
 The Rat's appearances in Kurt's hands are limited to a handful of post-Nevermind shows and the Nevermind sessions, specifically on Territorial Pissings.

-How Kurt used it:
+How Kurt used it

 Live, Kurt only used a Rat once as far as I can tell.
 On 3 December 1989, at the Astoria Theatre in London during Lame Fest UK, he and Krist swapped pedals mid-set.
+By all accounts that was the only night.

 The Rat was Krist's territory.